-- 1. The test of English as a Foreign Language (TOEFL) is required prior to admission.
+- 1. The test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or Duolingo is required prior to admission.
 The minimum acceptable score on the computer-based TOEFL is 213; the minimum score on the Internet-based TOEFL is 79.
 These are equivalent to a paper-based TOEFL score of 550.
-The TOEFL requirement may be waived for students from countries where English is the primary language or when a student has successfully completed an English Composition course with a grade of "C" or better at a regionally accredited U.S. college. - Students must have academic credentials at a level appropriate for entrance to college level study.
-The Full Opportunity Program regarding admission to the College does not apply to international students. - 3.
-Application Deadline for International Students: Due to the amount of time required to process international student applications and evaluate academic credentials, the State University of New York International Student Application for Admission (available from the Admissions Office) should be processed as early as possible to ensure adequate time for acceptance to the College.
+The minimum score for the IELTS is 6.5.
+The minimum score for Duolingo is 110.
+The testing requirement may be waived for students from countries where English is the primary language or when a student has successfully completed an English Composition course with a grade of "C" or better at a regionally accredited U.S. college. - Students must have academic credentials at a level appropriate for entrance to college level study.
+The Full Opportunity Program regarding admission to the College does not apply to international students.

+- 3. Application Deadline for International Students: Due to the amount of time required to process international student applications and evaluate academic credentials, the State University of New York International Student Application for Admission (available from the Admissions Office) should be processed as early as possible to ensure adequate time for acceptance to the College.
 For international students, the application process should be totally completed with all documentation prior to July 15 for the fall semester and December 1 for the spring semester. - 4.
 Normally, all written credentials from outside the U.S. need to be evaluated by an evaluating agency at the expense of the applicant (e.g., secondary and post-secondary transcripts). - 5.
 Students must be able to certify the availability of \$24,700 (U.S. currency) for each 12-month period to support their cost of tuition, fees, books, room, board and other living costs while in attendance at the College. - 6.
 Health insurance coverage is required.
 International students will be billed for health insurance premiums each semester. - 7.
 International students are not eligible for any form of financial aid for attendance at SUNY Schenectady.
 Students attending the College on a student visa must pay non-resident tuition (double the resident tuition) regardless of the length of time that they have resided in New York State.
 (See section on Tuition and Fees in the Catalog). - 8.
 If an international student is accepted at SUNY Schenectady, the student will be mailed a SEVIS I-20 Certificate of Eligibility.

-- Students residing outside of the United States must pay all applicable Federal SEVIS fees and have a printed receipt that proves payment prior to the visa interview at the U.S. Consulate.
+Students residing outside of the United States must pay all applicable Federal SEVIS fees and have a printed receipt that proves payment prior to the visa interview at the U.S. Consulate.
 Updated information is available on the SUNY Schenectady website at www.sunysccc.edu. - 9.
 International students who entered the country with an F-1 Visa or who changed their immigration status to F-1 while in the United States are strongly recommended to report to the Division of Student Affairs (Elston Hall 222) every semester to assure maintenance of status.
 All F-1 students who transfer to SUNY Schenectady must also apply for a SUNY Schenectady SEVIS I-20 (certificate of eligibility) within 15 days of registering for classes.